shaojie-xu-kp/spring-boot-zuul-math-app/README.md

 gradle bootRun
 ```

-At the spin up phase, you will see it recieves all the messages from topic:
+At the spin up phase, you will see it recieves all the messages from topic as below, by doing so, you are save to spin up any node that has failed and automatically upgraded to the latest status.

 Examples: